sergioabate/Linear_Codes_Project/README.md

 The methods included in the class are detailed below.

 #### Calculating a base of a matrix (G)
 Being able to obtain a base for a given matrix is a key operation in linear codes.
 As it has previsouly been said, a generator matrix is a base for all the codewords.
 Therefore, calculating the base should be the first operation performed.
-It is a private method of `LC_Solver`, **LC_Solver._calculate_base(Matrix)**.
+It is a public method of `LC_Solver`, **LC_Solver.calculate_base(Matrix)**.
+It is made public to allow users to calculate any matrix into its canonical form and, if possible, in its systematic form.

 To do so, the matrix is first reduced into **RREF**, where for each row, its first element is at the right-most from all the rows above it.
 Furthermore, all the other elements in that column must also be zero.
 The idea is to try to have the identity matrix further to the left as possible.
 As a quick example:
 ```